Pain-Brioche/COM3D2-How-to/Use_NPR.md

 # How to use NPR in your Mods (WIP)

+## Disclaimer
+NPR is a plugin Made By [@Sixima_punipuni](https://twitter.com/sixima_punipuni).
+Although not exempt of some odd quirck, the plugin has the advantage of being entirely transparent for the end user, leaving us modder to do the work.
+To this effect, he made a great work adding those new shader in a similar way we're used to for classic mods.
+Many info you'll find down here are the result of testing NPR settings and reading the few lines of documentations shipped with the Plugin.
+I do not have any prior knowledge on texture work (in fact I'm pretty bad at it), feel free to comment or correct me when I'm wrong (on Discord).

+## Useful resources

 ## Requirements
 I will not cover elements common with the basic part of modding
 As a result, you will need to know and understand, before proceeding;